Otto Berchem

-Otto Berchem (born 1967 Milford, Connecticut) is an American artist who lives and works in Bogota.
+Otto Berchem (born 1967) is an American artist.
+He lives and works in Bogotá, Colombia.

+Early life and education

+Otto Berchem was born in Milford, Connecticut in 1967.
+He obtained his BFA from Parsons School of Design in New York City in 1990.
+In 1994, he received his MFA from Edinburgh College of Art and in 1995/1996, attended Rijksakademie van beeldende kunsten, Amsterdam.

 Work

-Otto Berchem’s practice explores social and visual codes, focusing on the relationships between language, architecture, history and poetry.
+Berchem's practice explores social and visual codes, focusing on the relationships between language, architecture, history and poetry.
 His conceptual based practice employs a wide variety of media, including painting, video, public interventions and other unconventional artist activities.

-Berchem’s interest in codes goes back to 1994’s Men’s Room Etiquette, a public intervention touching upon the unwritten codes of how men behave with other men in public toilets.
+Berchem's interest in codes goes back to 1994’s Men’s Room Etiquette, a public intervention touching upon the unwritten codes of how men behave with other men in public toilets.

 With The Dating Market, a project conceived in 2000, Berchem created a series of shopping baskets with a flower motif that patrons of supermarkets could opt for, labeling themselves “available” and looking for a date.

 In Temporary Person Passing Through, a work for the 2005 Istanbul Biennial, Berchem investigated the relationship of Istanbul’s street children and their movement within the city, using the visual language of Hobo Signs, a system of symbols employed by itinerant workers in the USA from the 19th to the mid 20th century.